Atelier Talule

 What Was at Stake

 We started by sitting with the family to understand where each brand lived and where one ended and another began.
+We studied the market and its leading names to find the space that was Tala's to own.
 We defined two audience archetypes: the young woman building her first collection and the more seasoned woman refining hers.
 The creative concept anchored on the evolution of womanhood, treating jewelry as a companion through every stage.
 Our senior designer translated that thinking into a complete visual identity: calligraphic logotype, AT monogram, and a jasmine isotype drawn from Syria's national flower to honor the family's Damascene roots.
 The color palette gave both gold and silver equal presence.
 We extended the identity into a 25 page social media guidelines document so Tala and her team could move independently from day one.

 What Changed